toddler plate with iron rich foods

 1 oz serving of fish in a small dish

-Like meats, eggs are also a source of heme iron and readily absorbed by the body.
-They’re also so easy to prepare as a scramble or omelet.
-And when my toddler is being picky about his eggs, sometimes a little squirt of ketchup motivates him to finish a plate!
+Like meats, eggs are also a good source of heme iron and are readily absorbed by the body.
+Plus, they’re easy to prepare as a scramble, omelet, or hard-boiled for little ones.

 Iron Rich VegetablesServing SizeIron (mg)Informational Source